-a.
-Compete in accordance with their "Best Effort(s)" in all Events.
-"Best Efforts" shall be defined as a competitor's utmost attempt to compete to the best of their ability during all Competitive Events.
-Any competitor who overtly and intentionally fails to exercise his or her best effort in competition may be subject to discipline.
+All Athletes shall compete in accordance with their "Best effort" in all CWSA events.
+"Best Effort" shall be defined as an athlete's utmost attempt to compete to the best of such athlete's ability.
+Any athlete who intentionally fails to exercise their best effort in a CWSA event may be subject to discipline, including disqualification.